pyfibers package¶

 RuntimeError – If end excitation is detected and fail_on_end_excitation is True.

-- find_threshold(fiber, condition=ThresholdCondition.ACTIVATION, bounds_search_mode=BoundsSearchMode.PERCENT_INCREMENT, bounds_search_step=10, termination_mode=TerminationMode.PERCENT_DIFFERENCE, termination_tolerance=1, stimamp_top=-1, stimamp_bottom=-0.01, max_iterations=50, exit_t_shift=5, bisection_mean=BisectionMean.ARITHMETIC, block_delay=0, thresh_num_aps=1, silent=False, **kwargs)¶
+- find_threshold(fiber, condition=ThresholdCondition.ACTIVATION, bounds_search_mode=BoundsSearchMode.PERCENT_INCREMENT, bounds_search_step=10, termination_mode=TerminationMode.PERCENT_DIFFERENCE, termination_tolerance=1, stimamp_top=-1, stimamp_bottom=-0.01, max_iterations=50, exit_t_shift=5, bisection_mean=BisectionMean.ARITHMETIC, block_delay=0, thresh_num_aps=1, **kwargs)¶

 Perform a bisection search to find the threshold stimulus amplitude.